 After diagnosis, the first step is to determine if, and how far, the disease has spread.
-Then we'll create a personalized treatment plan that may include:
+Then we'll create a personalized treatment plan for you, based on your goals for treatment, symptom management and quality of life.
+Your plan may include:

-Chemotherapy is offered at five Legacy campuses across the Portland-Vancouver metro area, so you can stay close to home during your treatment.
+Chemotherapy and infusion are offered at five locations across the Portland-Vancouver metro area, so you can stay close to home during your treatment.
 Your medical oncologist will determine if chemotherapy is right for you.
-Legacy is proud to partner with OHSU Knight Cancer Institute medical oncologists.
+Legacy is proud to partner with OHSU Knight Cancer Institute medical oncologists, as part of the OHSU Knight-Legacy Health Cancer Collaborative.
+Their clinics are on our hospital campuses.

 Legacy Cancer Institute conducts a number of ongoing clinical trials and research into breast cancer.
 If you think you might be interested in participating in a clinical trial, it's important to research your options before you begin treatment or choose a doctor.
 Here's why: